adimidania/mini-interpreter/README.md

-# About this repository
-This is the source code of a very simple interpreter built using Java and rely on the core concepts of OOP.
+# Mini interpreter

+## 📝 About the project

+This project consists of building a simple interpreter.

+## 🛠️ Skills needed

+Java coding skills and core concepts of OOP are required to complete this project

+**Made with so much 💗 by Dania & Rym**